prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 3. **KO_vs_WT_at_Late** (Interaction): `G_KO_Late - G_WT_Late` - Compares genotypes specifically in the late infection condition
 4. **KO_vs_WT_at_Early** (Interaction): `G_KO_Early - G_WT_Early` - Compares genotypes specifically in the early infection condition

-Note that setting `interaction=FALSE` in the `annotation_add_contrasts` function disables the generation of interaction contrasts between factors.
+Note that setting the argument`interaction=FALSE` in the `annotation_add_contrasts` function disables the generation of interaction contrasts for factor level combinations.
 Interaction contrasts assess whether the effect of one factor depends on the level of another, thereby capturing non‑additive interplay between factors.

 These contrasts enable comprehensive statistical analysis, distinguishing between general genotype effects and timepoint-specific effects.
 See **Supplementary Material Section A.3.1-A.3.2** for complete annotation workflow with code examples.

-### 3.4.3 Execution of Differential Expression Analysis
+### 3.2.3 Execution of Differential Expression Analysis

 Before performing differential expression analysis, a YAML configuration file is generated using the `prolfqua_yaml.sh` script.
 This file (`config.yaml`) defines key analysis parameters, including the normalization method (variance stabilization normalization, VSN, by default), protein summarization strategy (Tukey's median polish), and quality-filtering thresholds such as q-value cutoffs for peptide or protein-level evidence.